aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/calculate-formulas/implement-custom-calculation-engine-to-extend-the-default-calculation-engine-of-aspose-cells/_index.md

 - [**AbstractCalculationEngine**](https://reference.aspose.com/cells/javascript-cpp/abstractcalculationengine)
 - [**CalculationData**](https://reference.aspose.com/cells/javascript-cpp/calculationdata)

 The following code implements the Custom Calculation Engine.
-It implements the interface [**AbstractCalculationEngine**](https://reference.aspose.com/cells/javascript-cpp/abstractcalculationengine) which has a [**calculate(CalculationData data)**](https://reference.aspose.com/cells/javascript-cpp/abstractcalculationengine/#calculate-calculationdata-) method.
-This method is called against all of your formulas.
-Inside this method, we capture the **TODAY** function and add one day to the system date.
+It implements the interface [**AbstractCalculationEngine**](https://reference.aspose.com/cells/javascript-cpp/abstractcalculationengine), which has a **calculate(CalculationData data)** method.
+This method is called for all of your formulas.
+Inside this method, we intercept the **TODAY** function and add one day to the system date.
 So if the current date is 27/07/2023, then the custom engine will calculate TODAY() as 28/07/2023.

 ### **Programming Sample**